 Become someone who is healed of your past and baggage, who is flourishing in your giftings, your destiny, your relationship with God… People who are passionately on fire for God tend to attract, and be attracted to, those who are also passionate on fire for God - it makes sense!

-I'm aware that this isn't everyone's story - I know that God, the Great Equaliser, takes unequally yoked people and paints a beautiful picture of Grace through the journey they walk out together.
-This isn't for those people.
+I'm aware that this isn't everyone's story - I know that God takes unequally yoked people and paints a beautiful picture of Grace through the journey they walk out together.
+He energises people for the uphill climb and carries them up if He has to.
+But this blog isn't for those people.
 This post is for the people who's story is yet to be written.

 You do know that you get a hand in writing it don't you?